 After learning that around 30%-80% of people who suffer with

-mental health issues don’t seektreatment, Alexis sought to provide
+mental health issues don’t seek treatment, Alexis sought to provide

-support resources forchildren and teens suffering from mentalhealth
+support resources for children and teens suffering from mental health

-problems to get the help they need.Alexisaccomplished her goal
+problems to get the help they need.
+Alexis accomplished her goal of

-about mentalhealth facts and resources, and to foster asupportive
+about mental health facts and resources, and to foster asupportive

-communityfor those experiencing mental health struggles.
+community for those experiencing mental health struggles.

 “Overall, I really just learned that I’m strong.
 I completed something I didn’t think I could, at one point.
 I was able to continue to work on my project even when my mind made it difficult.
 I’m very grateful for this experience and everything it taught me.”

-Autumn recognized alack of gender parity within thefields of
+Autumn recognized a lack of gender parity within the fields of

-aerospace and aviation, as well as a lack ofopportunitieswithin Girl
+aerospace and aviation, as well as a lack of opportunities within Girl

-Scouts for girls to exploreaviation.She hosted three workshopsin
+Scouts for girls to explore aviation.
+She hosted three workshops in

-with videos, educationresources, and scholarshipinformation for girls
+videos, education resources, and scholarship information for girls

 interested in aviation.
 She also started an online petition urging

-GSUSA to lift thesafety restrictions and allow discovery flights as a
+GSUSA to lift the safety restrictions and allow discovery flights as a

-girl scout activity with 200 signatures and growing.
+Girl Scout activity with 200 signatures and growing.

 “I was so excited that so many girls came back to fly and were interested in staying connected and potentially starting their own flight journey.
 Flight is my passion, and it was very rewarding to have been given the opportunity to spark an interest and hopefully encourage more girls and young women to consider a career or even a hobby in aviation!”

-Julia recognized a lack of public library and reading resources
+Julia recognized a lack of public library and reading

-decided to create a lending library at a local church, in order to
+residents.
+Julia decided to create a lending library at a local

-provide a nearby resource for books and community.
-She also created a
+church, in order to provide a nearby resource for books and

-mental health awareness video and uploaded it to YouTube to share tips
+uploaded it to YouTube to share tips and resources with her viewers.

-and resources with her viewers.
-Less than three weeks after
+Less than three weeks after implementing the library, Julia was

-implementing the library, Julia was happy to see that her goal was
+happy to see that her goal was accomplished as people in her

-accomplished as people in her community were gathering to talk and
+community were gathering to talk and share books.

 “This project taught me the importance of resilience.
 Nobody gets anywhere by giving up.”